AlexxIT/go2rtc/pkg/wyze/README.md

 **Important:**

 1. **Requires Wyze account**.
 You need to login once via the WebUI to load your cameras.
-2. **Requires newer firmware with DTLS**.
-Only cameras with DTLS-enabled firmware are currently supported.
+2. **Requires firmware with DTLS**.
+Only cameras with DTLS-enabled firmware are supported.
 3. Internet access is only needed when loading cameras from your account.
 After that, all streaming is local P2P.
 4. Connection to the camera is local only (direct P2P to camera IP).